allegroai/clearml-server/README.md

 #### Step 5: Choose a Data Directory

-You must choose a directory on your system in which all data maintained by the **trains-server** is stored, Create a directory, and set its permissions.
+Choose a directory on your system in which all data maintained by the **trains-server** is stored.
+Create this directory, and set its owner and group to `uid` 1000.
 The data stored in this directory will include the database, uploaded files and logs.

 For example, if your data directory is `/opt/trains`, then use the following command: